Kev1nTang/QTM-347-Project/README.md

 To address this problem, we propose building and evaluating various classification models, including Logistic Regression, Decision Trees, and ensemble methods like Random Forests and Gradient Boosting.
 These approaches are well-suited to handling the multi-dimensional and non-linear nature of weather data, with ensemble methods particularly adept at improving prediction accuracy.

-Previous studies have shown that statistical models often lack the flexibility to capture complex interactions, while advanced machine learning techniques excel in these scenarios.
-Our approach emphasizes robust feature engineering, model optimization, and thorough evaluation using metrics such as precision, recall, and F1 score.

-While our solution has limitations, such as dependency on data quality and inherent weather variability, it offers a systematic method to improve rainfall prediction accuracy and contribute to practical and research advancements in weather forecasting.

 ## Setup:

-Dataset used

 | **Variable Name**         | **Description**                                                                 | **Data Type** |
 |----------------------------|---------------------------------------------------------------------------------|---------------|